Egress Gateway Best Practices

 - Enable IP masquerade using BPF implementation instead of the default iptables implementation.

-- VPC-CNI Native Routing only: you MUST also configure
+- VPC-CNI Native Routing mode only: Must configure

-In Overlay mode (VPC-CNI / GR), cross-node Pod-to-Pod traffic is wrapped in vxlan: the outer header is the node IP and the inner Pod IP is preserved.
-BPF masquerade only acts on the outer, egressing-the-physical-NIC traffic — it never sees the inner Pod IP — so nonMasqueradeCIDRs is neither needed nor desired.
+In Overlay mode (VPC-CNI / GR), cross-node Pod-to-Pod traffic uses vxlan encapsulation.
+The outer layer is the node IP, and the inner Pod IP is preserved as-is.
+BPF masquerade only applies to the outermost layer, which exits the node's physical NIC, and cannot see the inner Pod IP.
+Therefore, nonMasqueradeCIDRs is not needed.

-Everything below about nonMasqueradeCIDRs (script behavior, helm flags, rationale) applies only to Native Routing.
+All content related to nonMasqueradeCIDRs (script interaction, helm parameters, selection rationale) below applies only to Native Routing scenarios.

 One-Click Enable

-Use the script to enable Egress Gateway in one shot (handles helm upgrade and component restart automatically):
+Use the script to enable Egress Gateway with one command (automatically handles helm upgrade and component restart):

 bash -c "$(curl -sfL https://raw.githubusercontent.com/imroc/tke-guide/main/static/scripts/cilium.sh)" -- enable-egress-gateway